roman-milk/roman-milk.github.io/the-witches-noir.md

+===

- ****** The Witches Noir ****** bysubslutjenna© "Well, you ready Jen?"
+"Well, you ready Jen?"
 Tabitha asked, looking at her best friend.
 Jenna smiled, nodding yes and biting her lip.
 Both girls left the restroom and headed for the bedroom where the heavy hooded cloaks were laid out.

  "You first," Tabitha giggled.
 Jenna giggled back and unclasped her bra, sliding it off.
 Tabitha watched Jen and noticed just a little how her big tits looked bruised and had hickeys on them, but didn't say anything.
 The memory of what she had done to her best friend the previous night still out of her grasp.